JJWatMyself/SunPower/README.md

 Manufacturer 1:

-    •	Pnom of the panel is 335 W
+    •	Pnom 335 W

     •	AC Max.
 Cont.
-Output Power is 320 W
+Output Power 320 W

     •	DC/AC CEC Conversion Efficiency 96%

 Manufacturer 2:

-    •	Pnom of the panel is 335 W
+    •	Pnom 335 W

     •	AC Max.
 Cont.
-Output Power is 320 W
+Output Power 320 W

     •	DC/AC CEC Conversion Efficiency 95%

 Manufacturer 1 is not better than manufacturer 2.
 They are in fact the identical spec!
 Here’s why.

-Let’s assume each manufacturer’s spec could means this:
+Let’s assume each manufacturer’s spec could mean this:

-    •	Pnom of the panel is between 334.5W and 335.49W
+    •	Pnom is between 334.5W and 335.49W

     •	AC Max.
 Cont.
-Output Power between 319.5W and 320.49W
+Output Power is between 319.5W and 320.49W

-We can calculate the efficiency in an Excel table and say that maximum efficiency is somewhere in the region of 95.2338% to 95.8117%.
+We can calculate all possible combinations of efficiency in an Excel table and see that maximum efficiency is somewhere in the region of 95.2338% to 95.8117%.
+Here are two of the corners of that table:

     335.49 ÷319.50 =0.952338 (𝑜𝑟 95.2338%)

     334.5.0 ÷320.49 =0.958117 (𝑜𝑟 95.8117%)

-Manufacturer 1 and 2 can pick a value anywhere in this table.
-Or they can simply choose to round up or round down.
+Manufacturer 1 and 2 can pick a value anywhere in this table and be telling the truth.
+Or they can simply choose to round up or round down, which is technically the truth also.
 Some manufacturers may even use this to their advantage and increase the DC/AC CEC Conversion Efficiency’ (marketing B.S.).
 Make sense?

 Oh and no code has been posted yet. :D